 How do you prepare for social value evaluation?

-- Engage with your key buyers: Ask direct questions pre-procurement such as ‘What are your important areas of work in social value?’
+Ask direct questions pre-procurement such as ‘What are your important areas of work in social value?’
 You might find synergies between buyers and your company ethos.

-- Look at your work: Sometimes suppliers may be fulfilling the social value criteria but don’t record it or recognise it.
+Sometimes suppliers may be fulfilling the social value criteria but don’t record it or recognise it.
 For example: Do you employ locally?
 Support local suppliers in the supply chain?
 Offer apprenticeships?
 Do any community or charity work?

-- Look at gaps and practicalities of implementing new processes: Suppliers need to fill in any gaps they have in social value activities.
+Suppliers need to fill in any gaps they have in social value activities.
 But, think through the implications of any additional social value measures you might want to put in place.
 For example, offering apprenticeships will affect your HR team, line managers and the wage bill.

-- Document it: Your social value activities are only as valuable as your ability to prove you have done them and that they have been effective.
+Your social value activities are only as valuable as your ability to prove you have done them and that they have been effective.
 You need to have case studies, data and statistics to quote in your tenders to demonstrate that you have done what you said you would and that it has made a positive impact socially.